UWSEDS/uwseds.github.io/grading.md

 There will be 7 homeworks, each worth 5 points.
 The homeworks will be assigned in the first part of the course.
 To receive full credit, homework must be posted by midnight Pacific Time on the due date.
+Unless otherwise stated otherwise, homework is due on Wednesday.
 Two points will be deducted from homework received up to a week after its due date.
 No credit will be given for homework more than one week late (unless there is special permission from the instructors).
-All homework, including those with extensions, must be submitted no later than midnight PT Tuesday December 9, 2016.
+All homework, including those with extensions, must be submitted no later than midnight PT Wednesday December 10, 2016.

 ## Class Participation